 Semi-Dwarf vs. Standard citrus trees:

-Semi-dwarf citrus trees grow to approximately two-thirds the size of a standard tree form.
-Depending on the position of the lower branches on the trunk, a semi-dwarf citrus can look like a bush with a short trunk, or a tree with a trunk that is shorter than the Standard tree form.
+The difference between a semi-dwarf tree and a standard tree is the mature height.
+Semi-dwarf citrus trees are smaller and grow to approximately two-thirds the size of a standard tree form.
+Depending on the position of the lower branches on the trunk, a semi-dwarf citrus can look like a bush with a short trunk, or a tree with a trunk.

-The mature height and fruit production of your citrus tree depend on several environmental factors such as climate, light, soil type, texture, fertility and moisture, and pruning practices.
+The mature height and fruit production of your citrus tree will depend on several environmental factors such as climate, light, soil type, texture, fertility and moisture, and pruning practices.
+Your citrus tree can easily be maintained at a smaller size with annual pruning.